 Well, I’m not vegan, but I SURE do love doughnuts, and for 100 calories, I had to check out this recipe.
 I altered her version a bit and ended up with a fabulous 70 calorie mini baked doughnut that really hits the spot when my sweet tooth hits.

-Though these doughnuts are baked, and not fried like traditional doughnuts, they are still sweet and moist, and have more of a cupcake like texture.
+Though these doughnuts are baked, and not fried like traditional doughnuts, they are still sweet and moist and have more of a cupcake like texture.

 When I baked mine, I used my Mini Doughnut Maker, which made it super easy.
 But the original recipe calls for doughnut pans.
-And if you don’t have doughnut pans, then I suggest making them into little balls with your hands and make baked doughnut holes.
+And if you don’t have doughnut pans, then I suggest making them into little balls with your hands and making baked doughnut holes.